Philadelphia Mass Shooting On South Street Leaves 3 Dead, 11 Injured - NewsBreak

 On a Friday night (June 4), a mass shooting on South Street in Philadelphia, PA left three dead and nearly a dozen more injured.
 Reportedly there were several shooters, but nevertheless all of them got away.

 According to NBC Philadelphia , at least 14 people were shot .
-South Street is a popular weekend destination in Philly and surely many of the people in there were in town for the annual Roots Picnic—which had NOTHING to do with it, before you think about going there.
+South Street is a popular weekend destination in Philly and surely many of the people in there were in town for the annuals Roots Picnic.

 It happened on South Street between 2nd and 3rd streets shortly before midnight.
 Hundreds of people were out enjoying the night when officers said they heard multiple gunshots, then saw several gunmen firing into a crowd.